LGBudd/KOSH-KATW-KGRB_and_UP_Mich/README.md

 The zip archives were created using the TerraGear and TerraGear-GUI programs developed by the FlightGear project.
 The file repository on Google Drive includes the source data.

 ### NOTE:
 This scenery is best when used together with "Champaign", "KORD-KMKE" and "KOSH-KATW-KGRB_and_UP-Mich" custom scenery.
 Use of these three custom sceneries together (KORD-KMKE-Custom-Scenery, Champaign-Custom-Scenery and KOSH-KATW-KGRB_and_UP_Mich-Custom-Scenery) will minimize issues at the scenery borders.
-They also provide a signicant North-South flight area with NLCD scenery.
+They also provide a significant North-South flight area with NLCD scenery.
 For the area covered near KOSH (Oshkosh, WI and home of the Experimental Aircraft Association's Convention each year), KORD-KMKE and this custom scenery MUST be used together.

 ### Data Sources